Pay only for what you use. There is no minimum fee. Estimate your monthly bill using the Simple Monthly Calculator

 ** As part of AWS’s Free Usage Tier, AWS customers will receive free 15 GB of data transfer out each month aggregated across all AWS services for one year.

-*** Data transfer out rate tiers aggregate outbound data transfer across Amazon EC2, Amazon S3, Amazon RDS, Amazon SimpleDB, Amazon DynamoDB, Amazon SWF, Amazon SQS, Amazon SNS, AWS Storage Gateway, and Amazon VPC.
+*** Data transfer out rate tiers aggregate outbound data transfer across Amazon EC2, AWS Lambda, Amazon S3, Amazon RDS, Amazon SimpleDB, Amazon DynamoDB, Amazon SWF, Amazon SQS, Amazon SNS, AWS Storage Gateway, and Amazon VPC.

 To illustrate Amazon SWF pricing, consider a simple video processing application with three tasks: download a video, encode it, and store the encoded video in Amazon S3.
 This application is used to encode 10,000 videos, each of which comprises a unique workflow execution.
 The workers and deciders in this application are all running on Amazon EC2 in the same region as Amazon SWF.
-The cost incurred for running 10,000 workflow executions of this workflow daily is $1.75 as follows:
+The cost incurred for running 10,000 workflow executions of this workflow daily in US East (N. Virginia) is $1.75 as follows: